-While the Ingalls family didn’t have much, they delighted in selecting or making thoughtful gifts for each other.
-We celebrate that giving spirit year-round with our Little House on the Prairie® Gift Guide.
+While the Ingalls family didn’t have many possessions, they delighted in selecting or making thoughtful gifts for each other.
+We celebrate that giving spirit with our Little House on the Prairie Gift Guide, which we update frequently.
 Below you will find seven unique gift guides for each Little House fan in your life.

 - Gifts for the Young Ones